mschuchard/jenkins-devops-libs/docs/Helm.md

 ```

 ### helm.test {}
 Runs the tests for a release.
-If the tests fail and `cleanup` is false, then the logs for the test pods will be displayed (this is still undergoing functionality verification/testing) and then the pods will be deleted (both by `kubectl`).
+If Helm is at least version 2.15.0, then `--logs` will be enabled for diagnostics by default.
+Otherwise, if the tests fail and `cleanup` is false, then the logs for the test pods will be displayed through an alternative solution (this is still undergoing functionality verification/testing), and then the pods will be deleted (both by `kubectl`).

 ```groovy
 helm.test {